Follow our seven-step guide to help you achieve your financial goals.

 Create a budget

 Budgeting lets you create a plan for your money.
-It makes sure you’ll have enough for the things you need and the things that are important for you.
+It makes sure you’ll have enough for your needs and goals.
+And if you’ve been to the supermarkets of late, you know the difference that a good budget can make in periods of high-inflation.

 Many of us think our retirement is sorted because we ticked the box to sign up to KiwiSaver scheme.
-Unfortunately, this means you’re likely in the wrong type of KiwiSaver fund.
-You’re unlikely to get the retirement you expect or deserve.
-Don’t worry, you’re in the same boat as 50% of all New Zealanders, and there’s a way to fix it!
+Unfortunately, this can mean you’re not in the right type of KiwiSaver fund for your situation.
+And if so, you’re unlikely to get the retirement you expect or deserve.
+But don’t worry: you’re in the same boat as 50% of all New Zealanders, and there’s a way to fix it!

 Have a look at your KiwiSaver fund selection.
 Does it match your objectives and your risk tolerance?
 What will your KiwiSaver give you for your retirement or first home?
 Do you need to change your contribution rates?

 Kōura has a unique set of tools to help you understand your KiwiSaver account and make sure it suits your needs.
 Review your KiwiSaver plan here.

 Plan for an emergency

-Almost 40% of New Zealanders have no savings to fall back on.
-If they lost their job or were hit by a sudden expense, they would need to go into debt.
+Did you know that one in four Kiwis don’t have any savings to fall back on, and 35% have less than $1,000 in their emergency fund(1)?
+Unfortunately, if they lost their job or were hit by a sudden expense, they would need to go into debt.

 Saving is challenging, especially with the rising cost of living, and setting up an emergency fund isn’t easy.
 But if you ever need it, it will be an absolute lifesaver.
 We recommend having at least a month’s worth of expenses saved and accessible for emergencies.